2.2. Corporate Finance

 The blue line, known as the weighted average cost of capital (WACC, or ACC in the diagram), is the effective cost of acquiring assets, and it dips just right of the middle.
 The exact shape and position depends on many company specific factors, but one conclusion is clear: a company should fund assets using a combination of debt and equity, usually with a little more debt than equity.
 In the diagram, the optimal Debt/Equity split is shown as DE*.

-Consider that Apple has a DE ratio of .62, whereas the DE* in the diagram above is about 1.5, which is pretty much the average for US companies.
-Avis Budget Group (CAR) has a DE ratio of about 27.
-DE ratios tend to vary across industries greatly.
+The debt-equity ratio (DE*) of the company in the diagram above is about 1.5, which is pretty much the average for US companies.
+But D/Es vary quite considerably.
+This Investopedia entry talks about the variation in these ratios across industries.

 Part III – Advantages and disadvantages of Equity vs. Debt

 Advantages to the company (by which I mean the original or current owners):

 ~Equity does not have to be paid back.
 There’s an expectation it will be, but no legal obligation to do so.